-is would amend the pre-mitigation score to a slight negative -1 ore.
-If good design is recognised to minimise the impact on the inservation area and listed buildings a neutral post mitigation score mains. ore.
-If good design is recognised to minimise the impact on the inservation area and listed buildings a neutral post mitigation score

-A change to the Plan to reflect the new information presented in alternative 1 in which good design should be used to ensure minimal impact to the setting of the historic environment is proposed.
+Reasonable Alternative Proposed Impact on the Sustainability Appraisal New Information A Historic Environment Appraisal (HEA) has been undertaken which seeks to bring together information about the historic environment.
+It assesses the significance and harm of potential development and suggests mitigation where appropriate.
+The HEA recognises that the site forms a significant location in terms of the entry to the more historic core of the village which was not previously identified in the SA.
+However the HEA recommends good design will likely mean minimal impact to the setting of the listed buildings and conservation area.
+This would amend the pre-mitigation score to a slight negative -1 score.
+If good design is recognised to minimise the impact on the conservation area and listed buildings a neutral post mitigation score remains.
+Changes to the Plan A change to the Plan to reflect the new information presented in altern ative 1 in which good design should be used to ensure minimal impact to the setting of the historic environment is proposed.